jonny5532/wsgo/README.md

     print("Hello again!")
 ```

-If you are using multi-process mode, these will only be activated in the first process.
+If you are using more than one process, these will only be activated in the first one.

 ## Request parking